dmorreale/twilio-socer/README.md

 		Make sure that the data is coming in correctly to all the charts from the JSON.
 			Drop-down should be working on all trends pages.

+	test - Custom arrow on the select box
+	Customized error notifications
+	functionality of the sign-up form - needs to re-direct after submission - probably needs to be adjusted on the form's end or we need to look at the api

 Outstanding chart issues:

     minor: